Friday, May 3, 2013

 In order to develop an exclusive skills framework, organizations need to make two essential steps:

-- Link these defined roles to tasks – assign a set of required skills to each task.
+2. Link these defined roles to tasks – assign a set of required skills to each task, thus completing the skills matrix.

 Next, managers and leaders can switch to developing a skills measurement system

 Honestly, no measurement system is perfect.
 Simultaneously, no system is universal.
-Organizations must develop skills measurement systems that fit in the unique conditions of their performance.
+Organizations must develop a skill assessment program that fit in the unique conditions of their performance.

 Conducting the Skills Audit

-- Then managers can evaluate their employees and compare the results of their analysis and employee self-assessment.
+2. Then managers can evaluate their employees and compare the results of their analysis and employee self-assessment.
+This combined evaluation is a critical part of comprehensive skills tracking.

-- A tool can be as simple as an excel spreadsheet using emails, or as efficient as a skills database meant for this purpose.
+3. A tool can be as simple as an excel spreadsheet using emails, or as efficient as a skills database meant for this purpose, supporting robust skills tracking and analysis.

 In conclusion, the goal of workforce planning using a skills audit is to ensure that your organization can achieve its mission by having the right people with the right skills in the right places at the right times.
 In the next article, we will go through the step-by-step implementation and analysis of a skills audit.